Contents

 How to choose an enterprise backup solution?

-1. Figure out your backup strategy
+- Figure out a backup strategy

 Some of the most common topics that should be addressed in a backup strategy are: